sschwartzman/newrelic-insights-log-reader/README.md

+# Insights Log Reader
-## Log Reader for New Relic Insights
+## A Log Reader for New Relic Insights

 ### Requirements